rurangiza/push_swap/README.md

 > In computer science, partitioning refers to the division of a computer's hard drive, or other data storage device, into separate areas where data can be stored.
 These separate areas are called "partitions."
 Key terms: partitioning, pivot, D&C (Devide and Conquer)

+## ~ Optimizations
+- Check if partitions are sorted before feeding them to the recursive quicksort algorithm.
+This logic cut in half the operations needed to sort the stack, from 10,000 to 5,000

 ## 💡 Learnings

 - Sorting algorithms